luoyangyuli2001/React-Assignment/README.md

 New
 + /movies/top-rated - displays top rated movies.
-+ /person/popular - displays popular people
++ /person/popular - displays popular people.
 + /person/:id - displays a particular person's detail.
++ /login - users can login here.
++ /logout - logout page and will redirect to discover page.
++ /register - users can register their accounts here.
++ /reset - users can reset their password here.

 ## Independent learning (If relevant).